benjihan/zingzong/README.md

 software rather rare at this time.
 It has been programmed by *Illusions Programmers* Rob Povey and Kevin Cowtan.

-You can find some more info and resource about Quartet at [Amiga Source Preservation](https://amigasourcepres.gitlab.io/page/q/quartet/)
+You can find some more info and resources about Quartet at [Amiga Source Preservation](https://amigasourcepres.gitlab.io/page/q/quartet/)